Graduate Student Research Fellowship

 2010

-Vinson Doyle, The New York Botanical Garden/City University of New York.
+Vinson Doyle, CUNY Graduate Center.
 “Population studies of a cranberry pathogen, Colletotrichum gloeosporioides (Ascomycota, Sordariomycetes), in North America.”

 2009

-James Lendemer, The New York Botanical Garden.
-“Assessing the Biological Diversity of the Genus Lepraria s.l.
-(Lichenized Ascomycetes, Stereocaulaceae) in Southeastern North America.”
+James Lendemer, CUNY Graduate Center.
+“Assessing the biological diversity of the genus Lepraria s.l.
+(Lichenized Ascomycetes, Stereocaulaceae) in southeastern North America.

 2008